cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Sometimes it is beneficial to carry an embedded CBOR data item that is not meant to be decoded immediately at the time the enclosing data item is being decoded.
-Tag 24 (CBOR data item) can be used to tag the embedded byte string as a data item encoded in CBOR format.
+Tag number 24 (CBOR data item) can be used to tag the embedded byte string as a data item encoded in CBOR format.
 Contained items that aren't byte strings are invalid.
 Any contained byte string is valid, even if it encodes an invalid or ill-formed CBOR item.